wtsi-npg/irods-metadata/access_control.md

 Access to data in iRODS is determined on a per-Sequencescape-study basis.

-The Sequencescape study attribute "data access group" can be set to contain a space separated list of Unix groups and usernames.
+The Sequencescape study attribute "Data Access Group" can be set to contain a space separated list of Unix groups and usernames.
 A user will be granted access to the study's data if they are a member of one of the Unix groups or are explicitly included in the list.